Romans 2:7

 be different for them and that they will be able to live in the pleasures of

 sin and get away with it.
-But Rom.
-2:11 says, "For
+But Romans 2:11 says, "For

 there is no respect of persons with God."
-In other words He treats
+In other words, He treats

 all humans the same way.